andre-the-giant/astroblog/src/pages/posts/the-art-of-giving-and-receiving-feedback-as-an-engineering-leader.md

 image:
     url: 'blogimage1.jpg'
     alt: ''
-tags: ["feedback", "communication", "leadership", "growth", "psychological-safety", "mentorship", "collaboration", "accountability", "performance", "coaching", "trust", "conflict-resolution", "self-improvement", "team-culture", "learning"]
+tags: ["feedback", "leadership", "communication", "trust", "psychological-safety", "growth", "mentorship", "coaching", "performance", "team-culture", "accountability", "self-improvement"]

 ---

 Feedback is one of the most powerful tools for growth, yet it is often misused or avoided altogether.
 In a high-performing engineering team, feedback is not just a formality during performance reviews.
 It is a continuous process that helps engineers grow, aligns expectations, and prevents small issues from escalating into major problems.